XPeng P7. Source: Flickr

 While most Chinese EV makers have reported positive gross margins, they are still unprofitable at the operating and net margin levels.

-In terms of vehicle margins, both Nio and Li Auto also have been rapidly approaching that of Tesla while Xpeng is still significantly far behind.
+In terms of vehicle margins, Li Auto is rapidly approaching that of Tesla while Nio and Xpeng are still far behind.

-In short, Tesla is still the king of EV when it comes to margin and profitability as the company dominates in all levels of margins, including the gross margin, vehicle margin, operating margin and net profit margin.
+In short, Tesla is still the king of EVs when it comes to margin and profitability as the company dominates in all levels of margins, including the gross margin, vehicle margin, operating margin, and net profit margin.

 References and Credits

-1. Financial figures for all companies discussed above were obtained and referenced from their respective financial statements which can be obtained from the following links:
+1. All financial figures presented in this article were obtained and referenced from the companies’ respective financial statements, SEC filings, investor update letters, earnings reports, etc, which can be obtained from the following links:

 a) Tesla Investor Relations